ZhiyuanLck/vim-float-terminal/README.md

-  --cmd CMD [CMD ...]  run command in new terminal --width width        width of the popup window --height height      height of the popup window
+  --cmd CMD [CMD ...]  run command in new terminal --width width        width of the popup window --height height      height of the popup window --title title        set the title of the terminal

 ------------------------------------------------------------------------------